osiristape/VCVI-Tool/README.md

 # VCVI-Tool
-Vulnerability and Cybersecurity Verification Interface
+Vulnerability and Control Verification Interface
+A terminal-based toolkit for cybersecurity assessment and verification.
+- ruby, golang, python